 That is what makes it is invisible.
-Is the Impact is insane.
+Is the Impact is insane for chronic pain and chronic illness.
 And hidden.
 The suffering caused by the pain and illness, never seen.
 The extremely bad days, never seen, because they are behind closed doors.
 It isn’t something that can be known.
 It just isn’t.
 You can’t know a whole life of pain from a conversation.
 You can’t Know it.
 So it is invisible.
 And you then get the stigmas I mentioned.
 The doubts.
 The perception issues.

 I suppose we don’t need them to.
 What we need is the lack of stigma and discrimination.
 That is what we need.
 One place I worked was seething in it.
 I got sicker from it.
 So sick.
 The pressure to push through the pain made me so much worse, but I feared being fired.
-Because that was what was implied to me so often.
+I was, in fact, demoted more than once.
+Threatened with being fired, certainly.
+I was in hell then.
 If we could just not have that, then we wouldn’t need people to understand the depth of the experience, which they never could.
 We would simply do with being treated properly, respectfully and understanding of our limitations.